 The decision to divert wasn’t made lightly.
 The crew considered several factors, such as fuel reserves, the condition of the aircraft, and the availability of suitable airports.
 They knew that continuing the flight over the remote Pacific could have been dangerous, especially with the engine malfunction.

 Thanks to the crew’s training and their quick actions, the flight landed safely at LAX after 12 hours and 15 minutes in the air.
-Their professionalism ensured that no one was hurt, and all passengers were rebooked and taken care of once the plane landed.
+Their professionalism ensured that there were no injuries, and all passengers were rebooked and taken care of upon landing.

 💾 AI’s Potential: Up to $1.95 Million in Preventable Losses